Start of Main Content

 For example, if a hospital’s complication rates for a total knee replacement are above the state or national average, the facility could face financial penalties from CMS.
 A supplier offering a prosthesis with unique joint cushioning that improves implant longevity could reduce long-term care costs and decrease the risk of complications and secondary surgical procedures—preventing hospital revenue loss and CMS penalties.

-How to sell medical devices to IDNs
+How to sell medical devices and equipment to IDNs

-Selling medical devices to IDNs can be more complicated than selling to a single care facility, but the outcome may include greater financial benefits.
+Selling medical devices or medical equipment to IDNs can be more complicated than selling to a single care facility, but the outcome may include greater financial benefits.
 If you successfully sell to an IDN, your device could be implemented throughout its entire network of facilities—which could include ambulatory surgery centers, skilled nursing facilities, and other long-term care facility types.

 Below are two tips for improving your sales strategy when targeting IDNs: